jayway/roman-numerals-kata/README.md

 MiniTest is a small Ruby test framework that is built into Ruby 1.9+.
 It supports both assert and spec style tests.

+## Clojure, Midje

+Midje is a nice, declarative testing library that also supports autotest.